jayism/Replace-Uploaded-Images/replace-uploaded-images/readme.txt

 == Installation ==

-1. Unzip the archive if the file is zipped, and copy the 'replace-uploaded-images' folder to the '/wp-content/plugins/' directory.
+1. Unzip the archive and copy the 'replace-uploaded-images' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.2 =
+* Add multisite compatibility.

 = 0.1 =
 * First version